pivotal/docs-tap/getting-started.md

    <td>The Out of the Box Testing and Scanning contains all of the same elements as the Out of the Box Testing supply chains but it also includes integrations out of the box with the secure scanning components of Tanzu Application Platform.
 <ul>

-<li>The application is tested using the provided Tekton pipeline
+<li>The application is tested using the provided Tekton pipeline.
-<li>The application source code is scanned for vulnerabilities
+<li>The application source code is scanned for vulnerabilities.

-<li>A new image is created
+<li>A new image is created.
-<li>The image is scanned for vulnerabilities
+<li>The image is scanned for vulnerabilities.

-<li>Any predefined conventions are applied
+<li>Any predefined conventions are applied.

-<li>The application deploys to the cluster
+<li>The application deploys to the cluster.
 </li>
 </ul>
    </td>